isadri/inception/README.md

 ![Screenshot from 2024-02-10 16-45-08](https://github.com/isadri/inception/assets/116354167/575e6cc5-97a0-471b-a21a-13ab0ca23c9b)

 Contrast this with a container where the host's OS claims all hardware resources.
 Next you install a container engine such as Docker.
-The container engine then carves-up the OS resources (process tree, filesystem, network stack etc) and packages them into container.
+The container engine then carves-up the OS resources (process tree, filesystem, network stack etc.) and packages them into container.
 Inside of the container you run the application.
 This means that if you want to run 4 application, you'd create 4 containers in the same OS (the host's OS) and run a single application inside each.

 ![Screenshot from 2024-02-10 17-26-47](https://github.com/isadri/inception/assets/116354167/55531520-e778-4a0a-9d73-ca1bf58bbc56)